mohd-muddassir99/8-Weeks-SQL-Challenge/Case Study #2 - Pizza Runner/Readme.md

 </p> <br>

 ## Method applied
+- Data Cleaning
+- Creating Tables
 - JOINS
-- Aggregate Functions
+- Aggregate Functions including STRING_AGG()
-- Window Functions
 - CTE's
+- CASE Statements
 - Subqueries
+- String Functions like CONCAT()

 💡 Let’s Connect!!
 If you have any suggestions or want to collaborate on SQL projects, feel free to reach out! 🚀